Skip to Main Content

 Answer: In place of the date, use (n.d.)

-Question: The URL or permalink is very long, and it causes a big gap of white space at the end of the line.
+Question: The DOI or URL is very long, and it causes a big gap of white space at the end of the line.
 Should I break it up?

 Answer: No. For the Chemistry 142 annotated bibliography assignment, don't worry about the white space; let the URL or permalink wrap naturally.